-For 2023 graduates and after, they must take Praxis I or submit their ACT or SAT score to the Field Experience and Assessment Coordinator to be considered for admittance into the Teacher Education Program.
-If standardized test scores are lower than the national average, the student will be advised to take additional courses to build on their reading, writing or math skills in order to be more prepared for licensure exams.
+For 2023 graduates and after, they must take Praxis I or submit their ACT or SAT score to the Field Experience and Assessment Coordinator to be considered for admittance into the

+Teacher Education Program.
+If standardized test scores are lower than national average, students will meet with the Director of Teacher Education to create a plan of action which may include courses or workshops that support their development in key academic areas.